ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-09-23
+## 2024-10-10

-Random coding thoughts
+Exploring new technologies

-> Programming is the art of telling another human what one wants the computer to do.
+> Code is poetry in motion.

 *Auto-generated commit for activity tracking*